-Origin Story brings some of Australia’s most acclaimed and beloved authors together to discuss the books that made them want to be writers.
-Drawing on diverse and sometimes surprising influences, they reflect on the cherished volumes that made storytelling seem possible, the masterworks that sharpened their ambitions, and the literary luminaries who lighted their paths.
+Origin Story brings some of Australia’s most beloved authors together to celebrate life-changing books and literary inspirations.
+They’ll reflect on the cherished volumes that made them want to become writers, the masterworks that sharpened their ambitions, and the literary luminaries who lighted their paths.
 Featuring Peggy Frew (Islands), Toni Jordan (The Fragments), Meg Keneally (Fled) and Alison Whittaker (Blakwork), with Lex Hirst.

 Supported by the Copyright Agency’s Cultural Fund.

 Alison Whittaker is a Gomeroi poet, essayist and legal scholar.
 She is a Research Fellow at the Jumbunna Institute.
 In 2017-2018 Alison was a Fulbright scholar at Harvard Law School where she was named Dean’s Scholar in Race, Gender and Criminal Law.
 Her second book Blakwork is a collection of poetry, essays and short stories.

 Peggy Frew (Australian)